Security Architecture

 • No server-side session storage of query results

-• What we store: company configuration, JWT certificates, user preferences (favorites, recent reports)
+• What we store: tenant configuration, user preferences (favorites, recent reports), and encrypted credential references

 Authentication